 *Note: this is the 6th post in our series on thriving in the content tornado.
 Previous posts focused on:

-- Cutting costs and getting better return on assets–3 customer case studies
+- 5. *Cutting costs and getting better return on digital assets

 Workflow is a touchy subject.
 One advertising agency CIO told me recently that everyone wants workflow until they get it.
 Then they hate it and don’t want to use it.